This 8-week learning experience has been carefully designed for those who want to learn what it really takes to get paid to write about music.

 WHAT YOU WILL GET:

-- Detailed feedback on each piece, with the explicit goal of improving and developing insight and critical voice
+- Detailed feedback on your writing, with the explicit goal of developing solid technique and critical voice

-- The opportunity to write and publish on CMN after successfully completing the 8-week course
+- The opportunity to build your portfolio on CMN after successfully completing the 8-week course

 - Ongoing support from CMN staff to achieve your personal music industry goals

 - An author page and complete article archive that will permanently reside on CMN

 - Write two pieces per week to be published on CMN